-This is the time of year for holiday cheer and celebrations, as holiday decorations, shopping, and parties fill the calendar.
-While you’re enjoying the holidays, the Insurance Council of Texas (ICT) urges all Texans to remember to keep yourself and your valuables safe.
+This is the time of year for cheer and celebrations, as holiday decorating, shopping, and parties fill the calendar.
+While you’re enjoying the holidays, the Insurance Council of Texas urges all Texans to remember to keep yourself, your property, and your valuables safe.

 Winter Weather Conditions

 During freezing temperatures, Texas motorists are urged to slow down and use caution especially on or near bridges and overpasses.
-Any unnecessary travel on icy roadways is discouraged.
+Any unnecessary travel when roadways are icy is discouraged.
 The Texas Department of Transportation offers roadway conditions on its toll-free number at 1-800-452-9292.

-The number of house fires skyrocket during the winter months as many homeowners use their fireplaces for the first time in several months.
+The number of house fires skyrocket during the winter months, as many homeowners use their fireplaces for the first time since the previous season.
 Before starting a fire, homeowners should inspect their chimney to make sure its vent is open and metal grates are nearby to contain any fire or sparks inside the fireplace.

-According to the National Safety Council (NSC), www.nsc.org, thousands of deaths are caused by fires, burns and other fire-related injuries every year, and 12% of home candle fires occur in December, the National Fire Protection Association reports.
+According to the National Safety Council (NSC), www.nsc.org, thousands of deaths are caused by fires, burns and other fire-related injuries every year.
+12% of home candle fires occur in December, the National Fire Protection Association reports.
 Increased use of candles and fireplaces, combined with an increase in the amount of combustible, seasonal decorations present in many homes means more risk for fire.

-NSC recommends:
+Companies are forecasting record deliveries this year with more than one billion packages making their way to consumers from Black Friday through the Christmas season.
+Many of those deliveries will be dropped off at the front door and not secured until the residents arrive home.
 If you’re having packages delivered to your home, take steps to avoid becoming a victim of package theft.
-If possible, have your packages delivered to a location where they can be received in person, such as a neighbor’s or relative’s house.
+If possible, have your packages delivered to a location where they can be received in person, such as your office, or a neighbor’s or relative’s house.
 If the online retailer provides the option, choose a specific delivery time.
 Some online stores allow you to have your package delivered to a local store for pick-up.

 You also can ask the shipper to require a signature confirmation of delivery in order to prevent packages being left when no one is home to sign for them.